A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

 Figure~\ref{fig:single-shot} presents four types of combinations between the place recognition module and the pose estimation module.
+We also list several representative works of single-shot global LiDAR localization in Table~\ref{tab:single-shot}.
 From the perspective of maps, in Section~\ref{sec:PR}, \ref{sec:PRPE} and ~\ref{sec:PEPR}, methods generally rely on keyframe-based submaps.
-While in Section~\ref{sec:PE}, global localization is generally based on a global metric or feature map.
+In Section~\ref{sec:PE}, global localization is generally based on a global feature map (or also with a metric map).
+Note that methods introduced in Section~\ref{sec:PRPE} focus on local pose estimation, and are applied when given place priors from methods in Section~\ref{sec:PR}.

-It is worth noting that the boundaries are not so clear for these four types of approaches.
-For instance, there are no global descriptors in several place recognition systems~\cite{bosse2009keypoint}.
-Local feature-based pose estimation plays an important part in place recognition.
-We consider they lie in the boundary of coupled methods (Section~\ref{sec:PEPR}) and one-stage methods (Section~\ref{sec:PE}), and will present them in Section~\ref{sec:PEPR} for clearance.
+The boundaries are not so clear for some global localization methods.
+For instance, there are no global descriptors in several place recognition approaches~\cite{bosse2009keypoint}, and local feature-based pose estimation plays an important role.
+We consider they lie in the boundary of Section~\ref{sec:PEPR} and Section~\ref{sec:PE}, and will list them in Section~\ref{sec:PEPR} for clearance.